corda/corda-solutions/docs/source/patterns/receipts.rst

 4. Once the ReceiptState has been created, it can be used in EnabledTransaction to enable the EnabledCommand Transition on EnabledState.

-5. Prior to EnabledTransaction 2 taking place, whoever has permission to execute the CommandWithRecipt Transition must execute another CommandWithReceipt transition thus generating the second (distinct) ReceiptState.
+5. Prior to EnabledTransaction 2 taking place, whoever has permission to execute the CommandWithReceipt Transition must execute another CommandWithReceipt transition thus generating the second (distinct) ReceiptState.

 6. The Second ReceiptState can now be used to enable EnabledTransaction 2.